 Anchorage to Denali Park Entrance

 Fly to the Park Entrance and save yourself the 8-hour train ride on one of your legs to Denali Park.
 The scenic flight is only 1.5 hours from Merrill Field (downtown Anchorage).
-Add on an extra ½ hour for a scenic tour of McKinley on the way.
+Add on an extra ½ hour for a scenic tour of Denali on the way.

 Custom Statewide Charters